 How is an ACL Injury Treated?

 Many patients with an ACL tear start to feel better within a few days or weeks of an ACL injury.
-These individuals may feel as though their knee is normal again because their swelling has started to settle.
+These individuals may feel as though their knee is healthy again because their swelling has started to settle.
 However, this is when your problems with knee instability and giving way may start or worsen.

 ACL tears do not necessarily require ACL reconstruction surgery.
 There are several important factors to consider before deciding to undergo ACL reconstruction surgery.